 The New York Times in 1921 inaugurated the Sunday Boy Scouts section.

 Americans began to reexamine their participation in World War I in the 1920s.
-This was to lead to an anti-war and isolationist movement.
-The BSA for its part decided that a new uuniform was needed that was more clearly differentiated from the army uniform.
+The Scouts gad played their role with many activities supporting the War effort. very soon after the War, many Americans concluded that it had allnbeen a great mistake.
+This was to lead to anti-war, pacifist, and isolationist movements.
+This affected Scouting The BSA for its part decided that a new uuniform was needed that was more clearly differentiated from the U.S. Army uniform.
 The new uniform was introduced in 1922.
 The BSA wanted to maintain the disciplined image of Scouting, but reduce confusion with the military.
-The BSA wanted to maintain para-military disciplne and a patriotic.
+The BSA wanted to maintain para-military disciplne and a patriotic ethos.
 The new uniform had the neckerchief that proved popular with European Scouts and was perceived as boyish and without military connotations--although the calvary in the Indian campaigns had worn neckerchiefs.
 A shirt replaced the coat-like jacket and shorts were added to the uniform.
-Almost all boys, however, refused to wear then and continued wearing breeches and knickers.
+Almost all boys, however, refused to wear then and continued wearing breeches and knickers, except when at Scout camps.
 [Macleod, p.
 183.]
+Scouting was not limited to outdoor activiting and individual merit badge work.
+We note Scouts continued participate in parriotic event and public prades and events.

 The BSA in 1923 strongly promoted the new uniform.
 We note Marion Burnell who became a Scout and got his new uniform in August 1923 when he turned 13 years old.
 A portait shows his brand new uniform without a scarf.